Get the Desktop App for Battle.net Now

 Use your controller’s left stick to move your hero around the environment.
 Tilting the stick slightly will cause your hero to walk, while tilting the stick completely will make your hero run.
 Keep this in mind when venturing into new areas—running at full speed into unexplored territory might make retreating more difficult.

 On your adventures you’ll meet the people of Sanctuary as well as find items and objects that you will want to interact with.
-To initiate conversation with a character, pick up an item, or use an object, walk up to one and press the “A” button (Xbox 360) or “X” button (PlayStation®3).
+To initiate conversation with a character, pick up an item, or use an object, walk up to one and press the “A” button (Xbox 360 and Xbox One) or “X” button (PlayStation®3 and PlayStation®4).

 Combat is the thumping heart of Diablo III.
 As you venture through haunted graveyards, blistering deserts, and other dangerous locations on your journey, you'll be pursued by monsters that rear up in the shadows, dash towards you in swarms, and burrow through the ground beneath you.
 Sometimes you’ll hear them in the darkness before they attack you.
 Most will chase you if you run.